doppiomacchiatto/sfdc-selenium-bdd/README.md

-# BDD testing with Selenium and Cucumber #
+# BDD with Selenium and Cucumber #
 This project contains the source code used to test SFDC out of the box features.
 The idea is to have business analysts or product owner's write a BDD feature file.
 Then, the development team will take the feature file and write functional tests with Selenium and JUnit 4.